 - The cover of Watchmen displays a close up of an image which repeats throughout the story, the Comedian's bloodstained smiley, although it is not readily apparent that this is what is being shown until it appears in the novel.

 - In fact, every cover of the original comics (seen as the chapter screens in the graphic novel) are a close-up of an object featured in the first panel of each respective chapter.

 - The cover of The Multiversity: Pax Americana does the same trick with a burning flag with a peace symbol on it, for the Peacemaker.

 - Subverted in the Blake and Mortimer story "The Necklace Affair", which shows Olrik admiring the necklace while holding it up with both hands.
 The scene happens later with the exact same pose and facial expression, but with a dishonest jeweler instead of Olrik.

 - The green apple on the disc for Stranger Than Fiction.
 The ending to Eiffel's story is inspired by one.

-- The film version of Twilight has a scene where Edward catches an apple in both hands, mirroring the novel's cover.
+- The film adaptation of Twilight (2005) has a scene in which Edward catches an apple in both hands, mirroring the novel's cover.